 Diseases

 One of the reasons why Blue Spruce dies is root rot.
 The symptoms of this disease are the needles turning brown and then falling off.
-To fix this, remove all excess water near the spruce (frequent watering, high groundwater, etc.).
+Remove all excess water near the spruce (frequent watering, high groundwater, etc.) to fix this.
 There is nothing else you can do, if the tree is strong it will beat the disease on its own.

 One of the most common problems with Blue Spruce is a fungal disease.
 This is especially true in an area with high humidity.
-Symptoms of fungal disease are black spots on the needles, as well as yellowing and falling off.
+Symptoms of fungal disease are black spots on the needles and yellowing and falling off.

-To cure the disease, make sure there is good air exchange around the spruce.
+To cure the disease, ensure good air exchange around the spruce.
 Clean all dead needles and branches.
 Spray the spruce with an aqueous solution of copper-based fungicide.
 Repeat the spraying in a few weeks.

 Read more: Why Are My Blue Spruce Trees Turning Brown?